RileySwinson/variance-aware-path-guiding/README.md

 ### Approach 2: Native Environment

 Compiling Mitsuba manually is possible, however quite cumbersome due to outdated libraries and incompatibilities.
-Please refer to the [Mitsuba documentation](https://www.mitsuba-renderer.org/releases/current/documentation.pdf) to find out how to build Mitsuba on your own OS.
+Please refer to the [Mitsuba documentation](https://www.mitsuba-renderer.org/releases/current/documentation.pdf) to find out how to build Mitsuba in your own OS.

 ## Plugin Structure